system76/docs/content/unexpected-reboots.md

 If the system temperatures are abnormally high, the fans may need replaced, and/or the thermal compound may need re-applied to the CPU and GPU cores.

-Specific instructions for working on your hardware model can be found here: [LINK]
+Specific instructions for working on your hardware model can be found [here](https://support.system76.com/articles/guides)

 Quotes for replacement fans and thermal paste can be generated on open support tickets.
-To open a support ticket, visit: [LINK]
+To open a support ticket, visit [this link](https://system76.com/my-account/support-tickets/new)

 ### Drive Issues